cluetrust/mdbtools/README.md

 The Gnome MDB File Viewer and debugger.
 Alpha quality, moved to [mdbtools/gmdb2](https://github.com/mdbtools/gmdb2).

+## Additional Settings

+`MDB_COPY_OLE` - If set, the contents of OLE fields are copied into the bind locations.
+By default, OLE field's headers are copied only and you need to call `mdb_ole_read_full` (or similar) to retrieve the complete contents of the OLE fields.

+NOTE: if you're compiling this for use with ODBC, you definitely want this set.

 ## License

 Files in libmdb, libmdbsql, and libmdbodbc are licensed under LGPL and the